NaiKai237/College-Assignments/README.md

 Current Collection of programs that I feel show my skills and knowledge.
 Most of the code was submitted to CU for computer science classes.

+Webserver: Uses socket I/O to to perform get requests for webpages found in "/www", specifically the index homepage and its resources.

 Bell_Box: Creates the smallest possible bounding box for a set of points.

 Bell_DynamicPandaPeril: Program demonstrates dynamic vs greedy approaches to programming.